Timeline. Map. Go to today’s Bible reading (use your browser arrow to return): 1Chronicles 12:23-40; Psalm 2; Psalm 78

 Unity and Securing God's Favor

 The Israelites had a history of disobedience.
-Time after time, God had been merciful and gracious to them.
-He delivered them from their bondage in Egypt (February 4 and 5 Bible studies), and later gave them victory over the kingdoms of the Moabites and Amorites (March 6-7 Bible studies).
+Time after time, God had been gracious to them.
+He freed them from Egypt (February 4 and 5 Bible studies) and later granted them victory over the Moabites and Amorites (March 6-7 Bible studies).

 In the period of the Judges, God chose leaders to save them from the oppression of their enemies (April 1-9 Bible studies).
 Then Israel, in disrespect for God, demanded a king.
 The LORD gave them Saul.